cnewman402/myHAsetup/README.md

 | fonts.css | local and added to resources |

 ### Other Information
-I also personaly utilize Blue Iris for my NVR and send a 30 second clip to Home Assistant for review in a card after it convertes to mp4.
+I utilize Blue Iris for my NVR and send a 30 second clip to Home Assistant for review in a card after it convertes to mp4.
 I will review how I handle disk space with automations in Home Assistant to maintain the disk space on the Home Assistant VM.

-Additionally I utilize Emby for my home media server, and will review how to show what is playing on what device as well as the latest downloaded movies.
+I utilize Emby for my home media server, and will review how to show what is playing on what device as well as the latest downloaded movies.

+### SSH & Web Terminal

+### HACS

+### FTP

+### Samba Share

+### Portainer

+### Homebridge Instance with Plugins